Hamilton LRT

 The Hamilton LRT (sometimes known as the B-Line LRT) is a planned light rail line in Hamilton, Ontario, Canada, to operate along Main Street, King Street, and Queenston Road.
-It is one of six rapid transit lines which form Hamilton's proposed HSR Next network.
+It is one of six rapid transit lines which form Hamilton's planned HSR Next network.
 The 14 km, 17-stop route is planned to extend from McMaster University to Eastgate Square via downtown Hamilton.

 The LRT was originally funded by the province of Ontario in 2015 and in 2018 Infrastructure Ontario issued a request for proposals to design and construct the project.
 However, in December 2019 the province cancelled procurement citing rising costs.
 In May 2021, the project received funding from the provincial and federal governments allowing to project to advance to procurement and construction.
 Enabling works including utility relations began in 2024 and a request for proposals for the main civil works was issued in May 2025.

 Route layout

 The western terminus is to be built on Main Street in front of McMaster University.
 The line will continue east until Dundurn Street, where it will turn north to access King Street.
 After turning back east on King Street, the line continues through downtown Hamilton.
 At the King–Main intersection, the line will continue on Main Street until Queenston Circle and then Queenston Road until Eastgate Square.